Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Discussion

 As for edge dislocations, our NEB results showed that the Peierls barriers are negligibly small ($\sim$2 meV/b) except for PACE-FS which predicts an activation barrier of 16 meV/b for $a_0[100](011)$.
 This is expected to be an incorrect extrapolation of PACE-FS.
-These negligible activation barriers can be easily overcome by mild thermal fluctuations, thus explaining why edge dislocations in bcc iron prefer to move straightly.
-Previous calculations of edge dislocation based on three EAM potentials $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ also predict Peierls barrier of 0.1-2 meV/b \cite{haghighat2014influence}.
+These negligible activation barriers can be easily overcome by mild thermal fluctuations, thus explaining why edge dislocations in bcc iron move without thermal activation.
+Previous calculations of $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge dislocation based on three EAM potentials also predict Peierls barrier of 0.1-2 meV/b \cite{haghighat2014influence}.
 However, in the same study, another EAM potential (Chiesa09 \cite{chiesa2009free}) predicts a Peierls barrier of 9 meV/b, which is expected to be an artifact of the potential \cite{haghighat2014influence}.
-Such inconsistent predictions of EAM potential again highlights the need of accurate IAPs that capable of providing consistent predictions.
+Such inconsistent outcomes of EAM potentials again highlight the need of accurate IAPs that capable of providing consistent predictions.

 It has been shown that M111 dislocations can play a role in dislocation mobility at low temperature for bcc Ta \cite{kang2012singular}.
 Here, our NEB calculations predict a negligible Peierls barrier under zero applied stress at T=0K, which is consistent with recent DFT calculations \cite{romaner2021theoretical}.
 The DFT calculations show that M111 dislocation in bcc iron has a negligible energy difference between AC and BC core structures \cite{romaner2021theoretical}.
-Therefore, M111 dislocation in bcc iron is expected to move straightly instead of kink-pair nucleation and propagation, which indicates its contribution to low-temperature plasticity is negligible.
+Therefore, M111 dislocation in bcc iron is expected to move without thermal activation/kink-pair nucleation and propagation, which indicates that its contribution to low-temperature plasticity is negligible.